 - Unique stretchy design and minimal insulation allow for excellent mobility.

-- Thick stretch-woven fabric mean the Super/DS Stretchdown is more durable than most down jackets.
+- Thick, stretch-woven fabric means the Super/DS Stretchdown is more durable than most down jackets.

 What We Don’t